 Today, in spite of a polarized political climate and strained relationship between the former rivals, there are nevertheless signs of a new political agenda emerging.
 Not least the adoption of a new constitution in August 2010 is an important hallmark as the country approaches Presidential and Parliamentary elections in March 2013.
 Also, new laws related to political parties and elections have been put in place; among them the Political parties Act 2011, The Elections Act 2011, The Independent Electoral and Boundaries Commission Act 2011 and the Leadership and Integrity Act.

 DIPD in Kenya

 To contribute to multiparty democracy in Kenya, the Danish Liberal Democracy Programme (DLDP) established by the Liberal Party of Denmark (Venstre) through funds from DIPD, has joined forces with the Centre for Multiparty Democracy–Kenya (CMD-K).
-The first project was launched in November 2011 and will run until March 2013.
-In December 2012, the Board of DIPD approved to extend the collaboration until the end of 2013.
+The first project was ran from November 2011 until the end of 2013.
+The project has been further extended and now runs until the end of 2017.
 For both project periods, the collaboration focuses on two issues of key importance to political life in Kenya: youth in politics and political party communication.

 Visit the homepage of The Danish Liberal Democracy Programme

 Visit the homepage of The Liberal Party of Denmark (Venstre)

 Visit the homepage of CMD Kenya

 Visit the homepage of Liberal Alliance (in Danish)